You aren’t alone if you’ve found yourself unsuccessfully chasing your chickens, hoping to safely grab ahold of them for one reason or another.

 How to train your chickens to return to their coop:

-- Keep your flock inside their coop for about two weeks, do not let them out.
+- Keep your flock inside their coop for about 2 weeks, do not let them out.

 - After the second week, let them out every morning at the same time.